Celebrating America's 250th, Sale LIVE! Till July 10th.

 ComMarker B4 vs ComMarker B6: Is It Worth Upgrading?

-The B6 is ComMarker's step-up model with additional features over the B4.
 For the full specification comparison and decision framework, see our ComMarker B4 vs ComMarker B6 guide.
-Key decision points summarised:

 Choose B4 if: Your primary work is standard metal marking, color engraving on stainless and aluminium, jewellery personalisation, and tumbler marking.
-The B4 JPT MOPA covers these applications fully at $1,499.
-The package value (two lenses, rotary, foot switch) is competitive.
+The package value is hard to beat at $1,499.

 Who Should Buy the ComMarker B4?

-Jewellers and accessories businesses — ring engraving, bracelet marking, colour engraving on precious metal surfaces, and the full range of jewellery personalisation work.
+Jewellers and accessories businesses — ring engraving, bracelet marking, colour engraving on precious metal surfaces.
 The MOPA colour capability and included rotary are specifically matched to this use case.

 Tumbler and drinkware personalisation — the most common small business application.
 The rotary attachment, 10,000mm/s speed, and LightBurn/EZCAD compatibility make the B4 a production tool for this high-demand market.